 Target heart rate (HR) is a great way to measure exercise intensity to get the most out of your workout.
 (Click here to learn how to calculate your target heart rate.)
 For most people, it provides an accurate way to measure the safety of an activity in relation to the percentage of your maximum heart rate.
-However, for some people, because of several medications that regulate HR (such beta blockers) or the availability to acquire a device that monitors HR, using HR alone to measure exercise intensity can be challenging.
+However, for some people, because of several medications that regulate HR (such as beta blockers) or the inability to acquire a device that monitors HR, using HR alone to measure exercise intensity can be challenging.

 • Low-intensity exercise: 9-11